The D ring:

 The Roche Division marks the 'end' to Saturn's main ring system, and is a gap of low-density material between the A and F rings.
 Around this distance, completely coincidentally, is the Roche Limit.
 This is the distance from a parent body (in this case Saturn) where a moon of a reasonable size is able to accrete from small particles.
 The reason the rings drop off significantly here is because most of the rings further out have accreted into small moons already.
 Anyways, this division is probably caused by the moon Atlas.
 This moon, about 40*35*19 kilometers across, orbits near the center of this division.
 It, along with sweeping material out of this area, also forms the F ring.
 Prometheus, a moon much larger than Atlas, also contributes to the Roche Division, but in an opposite way.
 This moon pulls material out of the F ring and into the Roche Division.
 This helps keep the division from being completely devoid of particles, but rather simply a low-density area.
 Other small moonlets also appear to contribute to it a bit, such as R/2004 S1 and R/2004 S2.

-The Roche Division and Atlas are visible here, along with
+The Roche Division and Atlas are visible here, along with the F ring and the Encke and Keeler gaps.
+Credit: NASA |

 Width: 30-500 km